FreeCAD/FreeCAD-documentation/wiki/Arch_panel_tutorial.md

 Then press the "Create component" button.
 Sometimes FreeCAD fails to guess correctly the direction of the extrusion, and you must therefore edit your component and change the 6 inches value by -6 inches.

-Repeat this for all the needed pieces   *
+Repeat this for all the needed pieces:

  ![](images/Arch_panel_tutorial_14.jpg )